ZeroDumb/happy-frog/README.md

 > You are responsible for your usage.
 Like a grown-up.
 Or at least a well-supervised minor.

+## Current known issues and progress
+- some of the device specific encoders need updating to handle attack and production ready builds for imediate use cases, you can skip using -d and just run encode for .py output while I work to fix the others
+- some logic is failing to parse reliably, should be fixed within the next couple releases
+- most tested and reliable device right now is the xiao rp2040

 ##  Why Happy Frog Exists

 - Because people learn better with humor and hands-on tools